Table of Contents

 Application for temporary residence permit

-Citizens of non-EU, non-EFTA and non-OECD countries are required to apply for a temporary residence permit (or temporary residence and work) before the visa on the basis of which they are staying in Poland expires.
+Citizens of non-EU, non-EFTA and non-OECD countries are required to apply for a temporary residence permit before the visa on the basis of which they are staying in Poland expires.

 More information about temporary residence permit is available here